gofynd/fdk-client-golang/documentation/APPLICATION.md

-Use this API to get the offer details and configuration by entering the name of the offer.
+Use this API to get fetch the specific offer details and configuration by the name of the offer.

 *Success Response:*